MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users.Actions/Invoke-MgInviteUserDriveRoot.md

 # Invoke-MgInviteUserDriveRoot

 ## SYNOPSIS
-Sends a sharing invitation for a **driveItem**.\nA sharing invitation provides permissions to the recipients and optionally sends them an email with a [sharing link][].
+Sends a sharing invitation for a **driveItem**.nA sharing invitation provides permissions to the recipients and optionally sends them an email with a [sharing link][].

 ## SYNTAX